‹ Back to New at Amity Blog

 • Prepared: for any type of presentation, conversation, or presentation skills at an interview.

-• Positive self-talk: get rid of negative thinking by deliberately changing positively.
+• Positive self-talk: Get rid of negative thinking by deliberately changing positively.

 • Body Language Speaks Louder Than Words: Always stand tall, make direct eye contact, and apply motions that express self-confidence.